Definition: Research Question

 “The research question is also the question why you should delight the world with another pile of printed paper” (cf. Winter 2004: 28).

-You do not write your bachelor’s thesis or master’s thesis just for the sake of writing something.
+A bachelor’s or master’s thesis is not something you write just for the sake of writing something.
 The aim is to create new scientific knowledge or to test and newly interpret existing theories.
 To achieve this aim, a thorough literature research is necessary to find an under-researched topic having new aspects you can focus on – a gap in scientific literature, so to speak.

 To be even more precise: you can pose a very specific research question that nobody has asked before.